eidp/actions-kubernetes/teardown-preview/EXAMPLES.md

 ## 📚 Examples

-### Targeted Cleanup on PR Close
+### Targeted cleanup on PR close

-Clean up a specific preview when a pull request is closed:
+This example is a standalone teardown workflow.
+For a complete workflow that handles both deploy and teardown with slash commands, see the [deploy-preview examples](../deploy-preview/EXAMPLES.md).

 ```yaml
 name: 'Cleanup Preview on PR Close'